mkalkbrenner/search_api_solr/README.md

 config-sets that will work for most drupal use-cases.
 This variant is suitable for evaluation and development purposes.

+These config-sets are also suitable for standard production use-cases without the need for advanced features or customizations.

 ![Jump Start Config-Sets](https://github.com/mkalkbrenner/search_api_solr/workflows/Jump%20Start%20Config-Sets/badge.svg?branch=4.x)

 Search API Solr features